 Entrance to University Cashiering (Bay 8, Smith Building)

-On Mondays and Thursdays, between the hours of 9:00 AM and 12:00 PM, deposits may be taken to the entrance of University Cashiering in Bay 8 of Smith Building.
+Monday through Friday, between the hours of 9:00 AM and 4:00 PM, deposits may be taken to the entrance of University Cashiering in Bay 8 of Smith Building.
 Place your deposit in the tray outside of Cashiering and knock on the door.
 A staff member will come to retrieve the deposit after you depart.
 No other regular service or over-the-counter service will be available - this option is for deposit drops only.
-Check back here for updates on these service hours.
+If you need to arrange a transaction other than deposit drop-off, please email email@example.com to make arrangements.

 You will need your DukeCard to enter either the Bryan Center or Smith Building.